 NWRRC has balanced the needs of offenders and public safety concerns successfully since 1976.
 NWRRC has continued to expand its programming for offenders throughout the years and is proud of its successful heritage.
 While we are proud of our efforts to assist offenders, we are equally proud of our successful role in protecting the community through positive behavioral changes of residents, holding them accountable to our program rules and regulations, and an active role in collaborating with enforcement of law.

-NWRRC’s mission is to support, educate and encourage our residents, while they do the work necessary, to develop and implement an Individualized Program Plan that guides them in the successful transition back into their communities/families including finding employment and housing, without reoffending.
-We are also committed to assuring constant supervision, providing structure for accountability and as a result protecting the community.
+Our mission is to support, educate, and encourage our residents, while they do the work necessary toward successful transition from the criminal justice system back into their communities with improved life skills.
+We are committed to assuring effective supervision, providing structure, expecting accountability, and as a result protecting the community.